Industries

 Solid state relays (SSRs) are very popular in commercial cooking equipment since they provide a long lifetime but can also respond to the control signals to switch the heaters on and off much faster than electromechanical devices.

-The RM1A seriessGHbVxatCII. of SSRs is one of the products of choice for leading OEMs.
+The RM1A series. of SSRs is one of the products of choice for leading OEMs.
 Its hockey puck style design makes it ideal for fitting into compact panel spaces.

 The RM1A series comes with IP20 cover for finger-safe protection and built-in overvoltage protection with MOVs (varistors).